Gonna take some time to do the things we never had ~ Toto: Africa

 And what is excluded?

 Gratuities, premium drinks such as French champagne etc, and travel insurance are not included.
+Conservation and Park fees at some lodges.

 Is a National Park camp cheaper?